IBM/maximo-labs/MkDocs/apm_8.7/docs/hpu_models.md

 5\.
 Scroll down `query` part, click `Select` to open query dialog, user can select an existing query, or click `+` button to create a new query for ST assets.
 ![drawing](/img/apm_8.7/hpu_model_sc_setup_3.png)
+E.g Select site and classification for the new query.
+![drawing](/img/apm_8.7/hpu_model_sc_setup_4.png)

 6\.
-Select `Site` and `Classification`
-![drawing](/img/apm_8.7/hpu_model_sc_setup_4.png)

-7\.
 After select the notebook and query, click `Create` to create the score group.
 ![drawing](/img/apm_8.7/hpu_model_sc_setup_5.png)

-8\.
+7\.
 After score group is created, system will redirect to the score group detail page, in this page, user can see all the scores and the asset list.
 ![drawing](/img/apm_8.7/hpu_model_sc_setup_6.png)

-9\.
-Click the `score` in the table, and enable `active` to activate the scores one by one based on the dependency.
+8\.
+Click the score in the table, and active it on the right, scores need to be activated one by one based on the dependency.
 ![drawing](/img/apm_8.7/hpu_model_sc_setup_7.png)

 ![drawing](/img/apm_8.7/hpu_model_sc_setup_8.png)

-10\.
-After activating all the scores, click `Recalculate scores` link  to start the analysis.
+9\.
+After activating all the scores, click the `Recalculate scores` to start the analysis.

 ## Update and Schedule Notebooks
 <a name="modify_schedule"></a>

-In this exercise you will update the Utilities notebooks using Watson Studio.
+In this exercise you will check the notebook configuration file, notebook and the job, also update the notebook and save to latest version.
+You will also schedule `Jobs` to run the notebooks and do asset scoring by changing the cron task schedule.

-You will also schedule `Cron Tasks` to run the notebooks and do asset scoring.
-In Health and Predict - Utilities, the health scoring calculation happen in Maximo `Cron Tasks`.
-Each asset type has a configure file with .cfg extension, notebook, and cron task.

-You can also trigger  scoring on demand by clicking `Recalculate scores` which triggers the scoring to be run and be saved to the database.
+In Health and Predict - Utilities, the scoring calculation happen in Watson Studio jobs.
+Each asset type has a configure file, notebook, and job deployed on Watson Studio project.
+When user clicks `Recalculate scores` on UI, it triggers the job to run, do the calculation, and save results to the Database.

 ### Substation Transformer Model Configuration